 He once sent me two medium-sized Canadian flags which I hung on my bedroom wall so that we could see it first thing in the morning as we woke up and last thing before we would fall asleep.
 We used it to focus on Canada and to visualize that we would soon arrive in Canada as Permanent Residents.
 Visualizing certainly helps, so get some Canadian souvenirs (preferably a flag) to help you with this.
 To take it another step further, it would be good to memorize the Canadian anthem.
 Get to know some facts about Canada too.

 However, it was very important to get a job offer first, before we could get nominated by any province.
 We learned that the Saskatchewan Immigrant Nominee Program (SINP) was the easiest one of all.
 That meant we needed a job offer from Saskatchewan.
-Since living here I learnt about a company that helps bring skilled workers, mostly from Russia and Germany, to Saskatchewan and Manitoba under their nominee programs.
 At the moment Saskatchewan is a thriving province and is looking for people to fill jobs.

 After getting the job offer, things started rolling.
 We were corresponding with the SINP and following their instructions, such as getting police background checks, FBI fingerprints, sending copies of my husband's licenses, certificates, resume and previous employers reference letters, proof of sufficient funds to support our family during the first few months in Canada, etc.